Gustavus Adolphus: Early life

 Gustavus Adolphus was born in Stockholm on 9 December 1594, eldest son of Duke Charles of the House of Vasa and his second wife, Christina of Holstein-Gottorp.
 At the time, his cousin Sigismund was both King of Sweden and Poland.
-The Protestant Duke Charles forced the Catholic Sigismund to abandon the throne of Sweden in 1599, part of the preliminary religious strife before the Thirty Years' War, and reigned as regent before taking the throne as Charles IX of Sweden in 1604.
+Charles engaged a prominent Swedish intellectual Johan Skytte as Gustavus's tutor.
+His studies included history, politics, law, military training and languages.
+These included the Swedish and German languages, as well as some Latin, French, Dutch and Italian.
+In 1599, his father, the Protestant Duke Charles fought a war against the Catholic King Sigismund III Vasa (King of Poland-Lithuania and Sweden) to abandon the throne of Sweden.
+This war was part of the preliminary religious strife before the Thirty Years' War, and reigned as regent before taking the throne as Charles IX of Sweden in 1604.
 Crown Prince Gustav Adolph had Gagnef-Floda in Dalecarlia as a duchy from 1610.

-Upon his father's death in October 1611, a sixteen-year-old Gustavus inherited the throne, being declared of age and able to reign himself at seventeen as of 16 December.
+Upon his father's death in October 1611, a sixteen-year-old Gustavus inherited the throne although the Swedish Riksdag declared he could not formally be crowned King until he reached the age of 24.
+The Swedish Statesman Axel Oxenstierna acted as regent briefly until Gustavus was declared of age and able to reign himself at age seventeen in January 1612.
 He also inherited an ongoing succession of occasionally belligerent dynastic disputes with his Polish cousin, Sigismund III, who persisted in his effort to regain the Swedish throne.
 He also briefly assumed the title of tsar of Russia in the beginning of his reign.